mgibbs1259/ds-project-template/README.md

 │ └── visualization <- Scripts to create exploratory and results oriented visualizations │ │ └── generate_visualizations.py
 │
+├── tests <- Tests for the source code used in this project.
+│
 ├── .example-env <- Example environment file for setting up your project environment.
 │   Create a .env file based on this and fill out appropriate variables.
 │